hedgein/TAOCP-Adventures/README.md

 For exercises that require written form, I will be using LaTeX.
 PDF's in a separate folder will also be pushed to the repo for convenient access.
 Programming exercises will be done in Swift and Rust.
 Yes, both and separately.

-### Why Swift?
-Because I love Swift.

-### Why do you love it?
-I'm not sure, I ask myself this quite often.
-It's pretty interesting to me.

 ### Why Rust?
 Because I want to git gud at Rust :^) .
 If you're interested, I can explain my reasoning for learning Rust and this Trial by Fire method of becoming proficient with it.